 Steam blocking is the third and most notorious method of all blocking methods (see related articles).
-I say notorious, because there are quite some things you need to take into consideration when using this blocking method.
+I say notorious because there are quite some things you need to take into consideration when using this blocking method.

 |T-pins.
-I’d definitely choose T-pins over regular pins.
+I prefer T-pins over regular pins.
 They’re sturdier and easier to place.
-Whatever you choose, make sure they’re made out of stainless steel (available on Woolwarehouse and on Loveknitting (US))
+Whatever you choose, make sure they’re made out of stainless steel (available on Woolwarehouse and Habbedash).|

 |Eucalan, a leave-in yarn detergent.
-Technically not necessary but I would heavily recommend it!
-(Available on Habbedash and Woolwarehouse).|
+Technically not necessary, but I heavily recommend using it (available on Habbedash and Woolwarehouse).|

 Nice to have:

-Steam blocking tutorial
+Steam Blocking tutorial

 Step 1.
 Pin your item into shape on your ironing board or blocking mats.
 If you have picots or shells in your pattern, pay extra attention to them to really open the pattern up.
 You may stretch your piece a little, but make sure not to form any peaks by overstretching your yarn.

 Step 2.
 Set your steam iron to its continuous steam output and hover over your piece, making sure not to touch the pins.
 Always keep a distance between your piece and the iron, around 3-5 cm or just hover above the pins.
 If you can’t reach certain spots, lift your iron a bit higher and give it a small steam burst.
 Hover over it for 30 seconds or so, and carefully feel your work.
 It should be hot, but not scorching hot (if so, you’re too close!).
 If it feels like it’s not resisting the pinned shape anymore (for example, the above example first really wanted to go back to its concave shape but after blocking it was perfectly flat) you’re done.
 If not, block for another 30 seconds.
 After that, it should be done.
 If not, it’s probably never going to be in the shape you pinned it.
 Put your iron away.

 Don’t touch the pins right away: they’re going to be pretty hot.
 Something that goes for acrylic only: you will notice when you’re coming too close to your acrylic, because you can see it ‘wilting’ away a little bit (melting).
 If this happens, immediately stop.

 Step 3.
 Leave your item to cool off for around 30 minutes.
 Afterwards, unpin.

-(The pattern used in this example is the Roller coaster.)
+(The pattern used in this example is the Roller coaster).